Ruwan27/java-challenge/readme.md

 - Edit readme.md and add any comments.
 It can be about what you did, what you would have done if you had more time, etc.
 - Send us the link of your repository.

-#### Restrictions
-- use java 8

-#### What we will look for
-- Readability of your code
-- Documentation
-- Comments in your code
-- Appropriate usage of spring boot
-- Appropriate usage of packages
-- Is the application running as expected
-- No performance issues

 #### Your experience in Java

 Please let us know more about your Java experience in a few sentences.
 For example:

-- I have 3 years experience in Java and I started to use Spring Boot from last year
+- I have 4 years experience in Java and I started to use Spring Boot from 2021
-- I'm a beginner and just recently learned Spring Boot
-- I know Spring Boot very well and have been using it for many years
+- I have all together 5 years experience